avh4/elm-format/new-parser-2021-notes.md

     * instance `Fail.MonadFail` for `Parser`.
 Implementation closely matches that of parsec.

-        The implementation of `mplus` is straightforward except for the error merging behaviour in parsec, where if the tow parsers fails the errors are merged somehow.
+        The implementation of `mplus` is straightforward except for the error merging behaviour in parsec, where if the two parsers fails the errors are merged somehow.
 Not confident that I've got this right..

     * `<|>`.
 Implemented exactly as it was by parsec.

     * `<?>`.
-Dummy implementation.
+Possibly incomplete implementation.
+Parsec does error handling differently to the new parser, so how it's a bit unclear to me how to properly implement this, but I think this implementation should be acceptable.

     * `try`.
 Implemented exactly as it was by parsec.